Sixt/protoc/README.md

 # ⛔️ DEPRECATED ⛔️

 >  This project is discontinued.
-It's only receiving limited maintenance and updates.
-If you find it useful, feel free to fork it.
+It's code is provided as-is, and receives only limited maintenance and updates.
+If you find the project useful, feel free to fork it.

 Alternative solution approaches to [Sixt/protoc](https://github.com/sixt/protoc) you may want to consider: